KnowHow2GO Handbook

 5

 Learn about financial aid.
-Financial aid is money you earn or qualify for to help you pay for college.
+Financial aid is money to help you pay for college.

 Draw arrows to match the type of financial aid to the scenario described.